Photoaging: Secondary protection

 There are various forms of topical retinoids.
 Tretinoin, a retinoid, is widely considered to be the most efficacious treatment for photoaging by dermatologists due to consistent evidence from several randomized clinical trials.
 Retinoids are vitamin A derivatives that bind to retinoic acid receptors (RARs) and retinoid X receptors (RXRs).
 Binding to these receptors induces a cascade of cellular processes that ultimately lead to increased collagen production and epidermal thickening, reducing the appearance of skin sagging and wrinkling.
 Tretinoin is also efficacious for the treatment of acne.
-Adapalene and tazarotene are also third-generation synthetic retinoids that are used for the treatment for acne.
+Adapalene and tazarotene are also third-generation synthetic retinoids that are used for the treatment of acne.
 Adapalene has not been widely studied or proven for use in photoaging.
 However, it has been used off-label for that purpose.
 Tazarotene has been proven to be efficacious in the treatment of photoaging.
-Retinoid derivatives, known as retinol and retinal, are often used in over the counter cosmeceutical products for anti-aging purposes.
-The form of retinol and retinal are metabolized in the skin to retinoic acid, which can then act on the RARs and RXRs.
+Retinoid derivatives, known as retinol and retinal, are often used in over-the-counter cosmeceutical products for anti-aging purposes.
+The form of and retinal are metabolized in the skin to retinoic acid, which can then act on the RARs and RXRs.
 These products are considered cosmeceuticals rather than drugs due to their lack of regulation, and they have not been widely studied.
-Furthermore, tretinoin is the most well studied and consistent in its efficacy in the treatment of photoaging.
+Furthermore, tretinoin is the most well-studied and consistent in its efficacy in the treatment of photoaging.

 Tertiary prevention

 Lastly, tertiary prevention is the treatment of an existing symptomatic disease process to ameliorate its effects or delay its progress.
 Such tertiary prevention includes the use of chemical peels, resurfacing techniques (e.g. micro-dermabrasion), ablative or non-ablative laser resurfacing, radio-frequency technology, soft tissue augmentation (also known as fillers), and botulinum toxins.
 Photorejuvenation procedures are performed by dermatologists to reduce the visible symptoms.
-Each of these treatment modalities have primary concerns that they address.
+Each of these treatment modalities has primary concerns that they address.
 For example, botulinum injections paralyze facial muscles.
 This prevents muscle contraction and subsequent wrinkle formation.
 Injectable fillers are often used in the nasolabial fold to increase volume and minimize the appearance of sagging or wrinkling.